Government & Public Safety11 min read

 Hawaii-Specific Exam Tips

-• Notaries under Attorney General, not Secretary of State
+• Notaries are under the Attorney General, not the Secretary of State

 4. Key Numbers to Remember